thoughtspot/rest-api-sdk/sdks/typescript/SystemApi.md

 # **getSystemInformation**
 > SystemInfo getSystemInformation()

   Version: 9.0.0.cl or later  Gets system information such as the release version, locale, time zone, deployment environment, date format, and date time format of the cluster.
 Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privileges.
-This API does not require any parameters to be passed in the request.       #### Endpoint URL
+This API does not require any parameters to be passed in the request.

 ### Example